hepplerj/notebook/source/_project/visualization-humanities.md

 I want to know what sorts of visualizations (charts, figures, graphs, maps, tables) historians use in their publications.
 To visualize the visualizations, as it were.
 A sensible place to start is by looking at the entire run of the AHR.

-- [s] Download the run of AHR articles
+- [x] Download the run of AHR articles
+    - Ended at Vol. 155 No. 1 February 2010
 - [ ] Devise an R script to extract images from PDFs, which should also record a data table of author, title, and date.

 **2016-02-11**